Free Resources

 • Psychosomatic Illness or Somatoform Disorder - terminology stemming from the work of Sigmund Freud (and Charcot and others) on “hysteria” in women in the late 19th & early 20th centuries

-• TMS (Tension Myositis Syndrome) - “TMS” is neuroplastic pain’s original name, coined by John Sarno, M.D. in 1999.
-But please note that while the new neuroscience research on chronic pain has taken us well beyond Dr. Sarno’s original ideas in this realm, people still widely use the term “TMS” to refer to a wide range of mind-body symptomatology, sometimes calling it “Tension Myoneural Syndrome” attempting to bring the TMS term more up to date
+• Tension Myositis Syndrome (TMS) - “TMS” is neuroplastic pain’s original name, coined by John Sarno, M.D. in 1999.
+But please note that while the new neuroscience research on chronic pain has taken us well beyond Dr. Sarno’s original ideas, people still widely use the term “TMS” to refer to a wide range of mind-body symptomatology.
+Sometimes people call it “Tension Myoneural Syndrome” attempting to bring the TMS term more up to date.
+This is not a term Lara uses given how it does not reflect current neuroscience and neuroplastic symptoms are only on occasion due to from “tension” or “myositis” (muscle inflammation)

 For the first time in over 50 years, the IASP (International Association for the Study of Pain) updated its definition of pain to include the notion that pain can come from the brain without any tissue damage and that this kind of pain is just as real as pain which stems from tissue damage.
 As of July 2020, IASP’s new definition of pain is: